VisViva/test/README.md

 	which will affect the overall estimations. =)

-	Implementing the application seed based on the best practices but also strictly following the instructions and architectural choices
+	Implementing the application seed based on the best practices but also strictly following the instructions and architectural choices in the requirements

 	~ 3-6 hours